matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - Notes
-    - Each call to ExecutorService.submit() returned an instance of Future, which was stored in a list for later use
+    - Each call to ExecutorService.submit() returned an instance of Future, which was stored in a list for later use.
     - Future contains a method called isDone() which can be used to check whether our task has been completed
     before attempting to check it's return value.
-Calling the Future.get() method on a Future that is not yet done
+Calling the `Future.get()` method on a Future that is not yet done
     will block the current thread until the task is complete, potentially negating many benefits gained from
     performing the task Asynchronously
-    - The executorService.shutdown() method was called prior to checking the return values from the Future objects.
+    - The `executorService.shutdown()` method was called prior to checking the return values from the Future objects.
     The executorService.shutdown()
     method does not prevent the completion of tasks which have already been submitted to the ExecutorService,
     but rather prevents new tasks from being added to the Queue.